Guimarret/dataengineering/content/posts/compilers.md

 The *CI* part.1 does the parsing using recursive descent and directly integrates to the AST (directly from the functions), the main point of this implementation is the error recovery via sync token consumption (That would be like a panic mode in which the program begin to discard tokens until reaching the *statement terminator*, the advantage is avoiding cascaded errors and continue parsing to reach more errors).

 Part.
-2 is a bit complex, it compiles directly to bytecode as I said before, in a single pass and the parser emite bytecode instructions while parsing, the advantage is that enables immediate optimization like *[constant folding](https://en.wikipedia.org/wiki/Constant_folding#:~:text=Constant%20folding%20is%20the%20process,are%20known%20at%20compile%20time.)*, and *constant propagation*.
+2 is a bit complex, it compiles directly to bytecode as i said before, in a single pass and the parser emite bytecode instructions while parsing, the advantage is that enables immediate optimization like *[constant folding](https://en.wikipedia.org/wiki/Constant_folding#:~:text=Constant%20folding%20is%20the%20process,are%20known%20at%20compile%20time.)*, and *constant propagation*.

 ## Error Handling

-The *Tiger* error handling in parsers is the worst because they are runtime stack traces, but at the end of the day is all about trade-offs in efficiency at this point, etc, the error recovery is bytecode validation which I'm not gonna talk much because it links to control flow analysis that's gonna be talked later.
+The *Tiger* error handling in parsers is the worst because they are runtime stack traces, but at the end of the day is all about trade-offs in efficiency at this point, etc, the error recovery is bytecode validation which i'm not gonna talk much because it links to control flow analysis that's gonna be talked later.

 The *CI part.1* has some nice error handling with some context like "Unexpected token" which makes it easier to debug and fix errors also the debug support is line-number tracking which i particularly appreciate (it can be implemented in other compilers' points and other ways).

 The *CI part.2* are generic syntax errors and the debugger uses symbol tables (gonna talk about later).

-Not gonna extend much here because it's kind of boring to be honest, if you are actually looking forward to this part I recommend reading the chapters which are fast and are better for getting the details of the implementations but this point is gonna be back in other points, because in some way error handling/recovery will be present in all points of the compilers.
+Not gonna extend much here because it's kind of boring to be honest, if you are actually looking forward to this part i recommend reading the chapters which are fast and are better for getting the details of the implementations but this point is gonna be back in other points, because in some way error handling/recovery will be present in all points of the compilers.

 ## Semantical analysis